ashishbakhtar-avalara/AvaTax-REST-V2-Apex-SDK/README.md

 AvaTax-REST-V2-Apex-SDK

 This GitHub repository is the Salesforce (or Apex) SDK for Avalara's world-class tax service, AvaTax.
 It uses the AvaTax REST v2 API, which is a fully REST implementation and provides a single client for all AvaTax functionality.
-For more information about AvaTax REST v2, please visit Avalara's Developer Network or view the online Swagger documentation.
+For more information about AvaTax REST v2, please visit https://developer.avalara.com/ or view the https://developer.avalara.com/.

 Build Status